 - Abiding by all filing deadlines

-Florida Statutes §95.11(3)(a) says you have four years to file your lawsuit.
+Florida Statutes §95.11(3)(a) says you have two years to file your lawsuit.
 Florida Statutes §95.051 lays out some exceptions.
-Failing to meet the four-year deadline could be detrimental to your case’s outcome.
+Failing to meet the two-year deadline could be detrimental to your case’s outcome.
 The courts could dismiss your case because you did not file it on time.
 This makes prompt legal action crucial.

 Chalik & Chalik Car Accidents Lawyer Near Me (407) 420-9838